 Panto Wheels is a charitable project, set up by Cambridge Arts Theatre Trust Limited, to help children from disadvantaged areas attend the Christmas pantomime by subsidising the cost of travel and tickets.

-Last year Panto Wheels brought 2,653 children from in and around Cambridge to see Dick Whittington.
+In 2016/17 Panto Wheels brought over 2600 children from in and around Cambridge to see Dick Whittington and his Cat.

 With you, we are very proud to reach out to the local community, helping thousands of children from a range of backgrounds and with diverse needs to begin their relationship with theatre in a bright, fun and engaging environment – nurturing and inspiring a lifelong love of the performing arts.